elearning-ostfalia/moodle-qtype_proforma/README.md

 - Java: JUnit 4, JUnit 5, Checkstyle
 - C++: GoogleTest (with CMake/Makefile)
 - c: GoogleTest, CUnit (with CMake/Makefile)
-- Python: Python Unittest
+- Python: Python Unittest, Python Doctest
-- Setlx: Test, Syntax Check
+- (Setlx: Test, Syntax Check)

-Any other  programming language resp. test framework can be used as long as Praktomat (or any other ProFormA compatible test runner used as back-end) supports it.
+Any other  programming language resp. test framework can be used as long as Praktomat supports it.
 Since all code is open source, it can be easily extended to other languages and frameworks.

 The plugin comes with a built-in question editor.
-Most questions can be created diretly in Moodle with the built-in editor.
+Most questions can be created in Moodle with the built-in editor.
 More complex questions can be created outside of the system with a stand-alone editor (https://proforma.github.io/formatEditor/proformaEditor.html) or by other means (e.g. script).
 These questions can be imported by use of another Moodle plugin.
+The stand-alone editor is also included in this plugin for "ProFormA" questions.

 Copyright note: The renderer code partly bases upon the renderer from essay question type (Moodle core).
 Small code parts (in particular in qbehaviour_adaptiveexternalgrading) are copied from Coderunner